 There are storefronts around the perimeter of the building complex and even more retail stores along the interior corridors that resemble a maze.

-With many access points into the market, you can easily find an entrance or exit to the market.
+With many access points to the market, you can easily find an entrance or exit to the market.

-The corridors are quite confusing – some are linear paths and others zig-zag and crosses each other.
+The corridors are quite confusing – some are linear paths, and others zig-zag and cross each other.

 What you will find at Taichung Second Market

 The Second Market is a place where locals hang out and eat.
-And not to mention thousands of tourists come through the market each day to sample the best cuisine in Taichung.
+And not to mention thousands of tourists come through the market each day to sample the best food in Taichung.

 One of the most famous cooked food stalls is 王家菜頭粿糯米腸 which is right at the south entrance of the market.
-They are renowned for their radish cake with a fried egg with a tangy sauce.
-I didn’t get to try this but pinned it on the map for you to find it.
+They are renowned for their radish cake with a fried egg and tangy sauce.
+I didn’t get to try this, but I pinned it on the map for you to find it.

-Hidden in one of the alleys in Taichung Second Market, you will find the little restaurant called Arashi Braised Minced Pork Shop.
+Hidden in one of the alleys in this Taichung food market, you will find a little restaurant called Arashi Braised Minced Pork Shop.
 They make a few signature dishes with their own Arashi sauce, a Taiwanese braised minced pork sauce, which is good with everything!

-I ordered a combination soup with wonton, meat roll, fish ball and radish plus a bowl of sliced pork stew on rice.
-The portions are small (but most portions in Taiwan is quite tiny), which is great for me because I don’t eat that much.
+I ordered a combination soup with wonton, meat roll, fish ball and radish, plus a bowl of sliced pork stew on rice.
+The portions are small (but most portions in Taiwan are quite tiny), which is great for me because I don’t eat that much.
 I was quite full after scarfing down the bowl of rice and soup.
 It was a very tasty meal!

 If you fancy the sauce, you can buy them by the jar!

-From the east entrance of Taichung Second Market, there are many food vendors set up in a big area.
+From the east entrance of Taichung Second Market, many food vendors are set up in a big area.
 Basically, it looks like one big open kitchen with many cooked food stalls around.

 This particular cooked food stall, 聰明擔仔麵, is on the left side as soon as you enter from the east entrance.
 I don’t believe they have an English name, but I found the Chinese name so you can find the cooked food stall.

-They serve a variety of Taiwanese dishes included braised pork with rice, soup and various types of daily vegetables.
+They serve various Taiwanese dishes, including braised pork with rice, soup and various daily vegetables.
 Everything is pre-made, and they serve it to you right away.